Maker + Keti = #MakerKT

 Seeing other women making stuff and tinkering around will inspire other women to do the same and be empowered by their own capability.
 With the growing community of empowered, independent ketis, we are excited by the potential societal, economic and political impact these maker ketis will create in Nepal!

-The first #MakerKT workshop was held in June/July 2015 . #MakerKT is currently in the process of being registered as a private company.
+The first #MakerKT workshop was held in June/July 2015 . #MakerKT (Maker Keti Enterprises to be exact) is registered as a private company.

 Who is a ‘maker’?